VTB Bank: 3rd decade

-In March 2022, VTB, along with other Russian lenders, was delisted from the SWIFT transaction system, as punishment for the Russian invasion of Ukraine.

-In May 2022, soon after the Russian invasion of Ukraine and consequent blowback, Kostin looked forward to $52 billion in reduced costs if the Russian authorities relaxed the rules surrounding Basel III, but Nabiullina demurred, while she acknowledged that some banks may require a capital injection as a result.
+In March 2022, VTB, along with other Russian lenders, was delisted from the SWIFT transaction system, as punishment for the Russo-Ukrainian war.
+In May 2022, soon after the Russo-Ukrainian war and consequent blowback, Kostin looked forward to $52 billion in reduced costs if the Russian authorities relaxed the rules surrounding Basel III, but Nabiullina demurred, while she acknowledged that some banks may require a capital injection as a result.

 In March 2023, VTB detailed a $4.7 billion takeover of Otkritie Bank.
 At the time, VTB was Russia's second biggest bank.
 The Russian Central Bank in 2017 had bought the private lender to avoid its crash and was the alienator in this transaction.
 Otkritie was believed to have approximately 500 retail banking locations throughout Russia.

 In October 2024, Pyanov was forced to deny plans to repurchase shares from unfriendly non-residents, as this would have impacted VTB's Tier 1 capital ratio, which is required to be maintained under Basel III rules.
 In early December 2024, VTB said that the savings rate of their private individual clients had reached an all-time low.

 In December 2024, VTB said it would hit a record profit of $5.5 billion for the year.
 Corporate lending was unaffected by the 21% prime rate because "loans to important sectors, such as the military-industrial complex, are still subsidised by the state, resulting in lower actual rates for some borrowers."
 The retail client was "taking advantage of short-term deposit interest rates reaching 26 per cent."

 In January 2025, VTB announced that it would start up a branch in Iran.
 On 16 April 2025, VTB Bank announced it had absorbed RNKB, which focuses its operations in Occupied Crimea.
 RNKB had 2 million clients at that date.
 On 18 April 2025, owing to a change in strategy, VTB Bank called off its acquisition of Zvezda Shipbuilding Complex and said it would divest itself of United Shipbuilding Corporation.
 VTB would no longer be invested in reviving failed industrial concerns.
 Kostin cited guidance from the Russian Central Bank.
 In September 2025, VTB Bank launched a secondary public offering (SPO) of 1.264 billion ordinary shares (24% of that share class) to raise $1.02 billion.
-This will reduce the Russian government’s holding to 50% + 1 and place the remainder into free float.
+This will reduce the Russian government's holding to 50% + 1 and place the remainder into free float.

+In September 2026, The US imposes new sanctions on VTB Bank for alleged ties to the Iranian regime.